dsi-clinic/the-clinic/docs/tutorials/clinic-computer-setup.md

 **Verification:** Open your terminal and type in the following command.
 If it returns without an error than make is installed:

     make --version

+## 6. SSH / AI Cluster

+If you need to access the cluster then you will need to request an account (which should have already been done for you).
+You will then need to set up SSH keys and verify that you can SSH into the machine.

+You can find instructions for this process [here](https://github.com/uchicago-dsi/core-facility-docs/blob/main/slurm.md#step-4-enable-authentication-with-ssh-keys).

+Note that as part of these instructions you will add your SSH key to github.
+This is a required part of this process.

+**Verification:** Open your terminal and type in the following command:

+    ssh fe.ds

+If you have set this up correctly you should be connected to the AI cluster and see something like `CNET@fe01:~$`.
+After this, to verify that you have access to the cluster, type in teh following at that prompt:

+    srun -p general --pty /bin/bash

+If the above command works then you should see something like `CNET@g007:~$` as the prompt.
+NOTE: you may get the error `srun: error: Lookup failed: Unknown host`, but you can ignore it.
+If you are NOT properly set up you will see `srun: error: Unable to allocate resources: Invalid account or account/partition combination specified`.

+_Make sure to type in `exit` when you are done!_

+## 7. SSH / No-AI Cluster

+Even if you do not need to access the AI Cluster you will need to authorize command line access.
+Follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to complete this step.

+Note that you may have completed this step for another class or project.
+If you aren't sure, test the verification step below.

+**Verification:** Open your terminal and type in the following:

+    ssh -T git@github.com

+If this returns your username and something to the effect of `You've Successfully Authenticated` then it has worked.